MlWoo/Load-Data-In-Torch-by-Buffer-Queue/README.md

 3. tunnel(https://github.com/zhangxiangxiao/tunnel)

 #How to create LMDB
-using the CreateLMDBs.lua(https://github.com/eladhoffer/ImageNet-Training).
-In order to load data more efficiently, it's recommended to turn off the compressed flag in Config.lua.
-You'd better replace "float" with "byte" in line 28 of CreateLMDBs.lua.
+Using the CreateLMDBs.lua(https://github.com/eladhoffer/ImageNet-Training). ~~In order to load data more efficiently, it's recommended to turn off the compressed flag in Config.lua.
+You'd better replace "float" with "byte" in line 28 of CreateLMDBs.lua.~~

+#How to allocate openmp threads to 2 torch Threads(more similar to Process)
+There are 44 cores in my machine, so there are 44 available threads to allocate to 2 torch threads.
+The amount of threads using by DNN training procedure should be even and less than the total available threads(44 on my machine).
+The more threads you allocate to it, the better performance the machine will achieve.
+So 42 threads is good choice for DNN training part, the remained threads (here is 2 on my machine) to read dataset

 #Explanation
 config.lua and opts.lua are used to configure parameters of your model or data.

-LMDBProvider.lua provides interfaces to access LMDB and wraps the data and method into a torch class.
+LMDBProvider.lua provides interfaces to access LMDB and wrapps the data and method into a torch class.

-model.lua provides interfaces to create the model which includes network and optimizer, and wraps the data and method into a torch class.
+model.lua provides interfaces to create the model which includes network and optimizer, and wrapps the data and method into a torch class.

 main.lua has a clear procedure to train network.
 Producer and consumer threads are coroutine by judging the vector (buffer queue) is full or empty.